-The ingredients for these blueberry muffins are things you probably have around the house.
+The ingredients are things you probably have around the house.
 Let’s talk about a few of them:

 Flour: We use all-purpose flour and it’s great.
 You may be able to use a gluten-free flour as long as it has xanthan gum too.
-I haven’t made them gluten-free so I can’t verify the texture of flavor, but it’s worth pursuing if you eat gluten free.
+I haven’t made them gluten-free so I can’t verify the texture of flavor, but it’s worth pursuing if you are sensitive.

 Sugar: We use a combination of white sugar in the batter as well as some turbinado sugar on top.
 It makes the blueberry muffins sweet and delicious.

-Blueberries: It’s best to use fresh, but you could swap them out for frozen berries if needed.
+Blueberries: It’s best to use fresh, but frozen will work in a pinch.
 If using frozen, you will need to run them under cool water and drain before adding to the batter.

-Here are a few helpful tips before getting started with this blueberry muffins recipe
+Here are a few helpful tips before you start with this blueberry muffins recipe

-- You can substitute 2 tsp. baking powder if you don’t have baking soda
+- Substitute 2 tsp. baking powder if you don’t have baking soda

-- You can substitute your favorite berry if blueberries aren’t your thing
+- Swap with your favorite berry if blueberries aren’t your thing

 Blueberry Muffins Recipe